ranleung/isthisimagefake/README.md

 * Random Forest + Gradient Boosting
 * Convolutional Neural Network

-Here is the results displayed under a ROC Curve.
+Here are the results displayed under a ROC Curve.
 A ROC Curve is a way to visual the performance of the binary classifier model.
 The area under the curve (AUC) measures the performance of a binary classifier averaged across all possible decision thresholds.

 ![ROC](images/ROC_Curve.png "ROC")